 - Serving size will depend on how much filling you put into each wonton wrapper.
 This recipe should yield 15-20 rangoons.

-- If you don't have fish sauce, add an additional ¼ teaspoon of soy sauce instead.
+- If you don't have or like fish sauce, add an additional ¼ teaspoon of soy sauce instead.